d2718/cirith-ungol/README.md

   * ~~streaming response bodies~~ The bodies of static files and CGI output both stream.
 Directory indices don't yet, but they may not need to, because those chunks of HTML shouldn't ever be particularly huge.
-  * Respond to RANGE requests.
+  * Respond to RANGE and HEAD requests.
   * Compression (Respond to `Accept-Encoding` header.)
   * Squash a bunch of the `tower::Layer`s together into a single layer to reduce async runtime complexity.